Munira al-Qubaysi: Education

 She was born in 1938 to an Algerian father, Muhammad ʿAlī Ḥusaynī al-Jazāʾirī, who was a religious scholar and spiritual guide.
-Dr. Da’ad started her career by earning a PhD in mathematics from the Soviet Union.
+She earned a PhD in mathematics from the Soviet Union.
 She came back and taught for a while in Algeria before marrying a Syrian man and settling in Damascus where she was appointed as a professor of mathematics at the University of Damascus.